Blogs

 article / Paola Rosenberg

 The so-called free trade zones, also known in some countries as free zones, are strategic areas within a national territory that have certain tax and customs benefits.
-In them, commercial and industrial activities are developed, favored by special export and import rules.
+In them, commercial and industrial activities are carried out under special export and import rules.
 It is a way of promoting investment and employment, as well as production and exports, thus achieving the economic development of a part of the country or of the country as a whole.

-Free trade zones are important in Latin America, being the main production and export hubs in the case of smaller economies.
-According to agreement with the association of Free Trade Zones of the Americas (AZFA), there are about 3,500 free trade zones in the world, of which 400 are in Latin America, which represents 11.4% of the total.
+Free trade zones are important in Latin America and, in the case of the smaller economies, they are the main production and export hubs. agreement to the association of Free Trade Zones of the Americas (AZFA), there are some 3,500 free trade zones in the world, of which 400 are in Latin America, representing 11.4% of the total.
 Within this region, they have a special weight in the countries of Central America and the rest of the Caribbean basin.
 They are particularly important in the Dominican Republic and Costa Rica, as well as in Nicaragua, El Salvador, Colombia and Uruguay (also in Puerto Rico).

-Reproduced from report graphic from the association Free Zones of the Americas (AZFA), 2018.
+Reproduction of the graphic report of the association of Free Trade Zones of the Americas (AZFA), 2018.

-Reproduced from report graphic from the association Free Zones of the Americas (AZFA), 2018.
+Reproduction of the graphic report of the association of Free Trade Zones of the Americas (AZFA), 2018.

 Export processing zones